rabbit-hand/nadesiko3-ai-english/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/rabbit-hand/nadesiko3-ai-english/blob/main/LICENSE)

-> ⚠️ **Work in Progress:** > This project is currently under active development.
-While the English syntax core is operational, you may find remaining Japanese text in some documentation or internal logs.
-We are working hard to make this fully international.
+> ⚠️ **Work in Progress & Unofficial Distribution:**
+> This project is an **unofficial English-syntax distribution** of "Nadesiko3," currently under active development.
+While the core English syntax is operational, you may find some Japanese text in documentation or internal logs.
+We are working hard to make this project fully international.
 Contributions, bug reports, and feedback from the global community are highly welcomed!

----

 💡 **For International Developers:**
-This repository is a high-performance distribution of "Nadesiko3," **fully optimized for English syntax.** You can write code, perform complex data science tasks, and control hardware entirely in English using `[]` notation.
+This repository provides a high-performance version of "Nadesiko3," **fully optimized for English syntax.** By using the English notation, you can write code, perform complex data science tasks, and control hardware entirely in English using `[]` notation.

 ## 🚀 Quick Start (English Syntax)